 Another potential hindrance to felting with a front-loader is that these machines usually lock when in operation, which means you can't check your project in the middle of a cycle.
 That makes the whole process that much scarier and out of your control.

-Actually, though, you don't need to worry too much about either of these "problems."
-In fact, other than the inability to check your project partway through the process, felting in a front-loader is pretty much identical to felting in a top-loader.
+Though, you don't need to worry too much about either of these "problems."
+Other than the inability to check your project partway through the process, felting in a front-loader is pretty much identical to felting in a top-loader.

 How to Felt in a Front-Loader